iKala/gorm-cli/README.md

 ![gorm-cli](./gorm-cli.png)

 # gorm-cli
-The cli tool for [gorm ORM](https://gorm.io/).
-Such as migration, seed.
+The CLI tool for [gorm ORM](https://gorm.io/).
+Such as migration, and seed.

-Currently, [gorm-cli](https://github.com/iKala/gorm-cli) supports two dialect: `mysql` and `postgres`.
+Currently, [gorm-cli](https://github.com/iKala/gorm-cli) supports two dialects: `mysql` and `postgres`.

 ## How gorm-cli works
 [gorm-cli](https://github.com/iKala/gorm-cli) maintains a table - `gorm_meta` to record the migration execution history.
-Support developers to keep the DB migration in code, and easy to rollback.
+Support developers to keep the DB migration in code, and easy to roll back.

 ## Installation
 ```shell